ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 !!! note

     Assigning Users to Segments happens automatically according to rules set up by the administrator.
-    Contact your site administrator for more information about your setup.
+    Contact your website administrator for more information about your setup.